is served two ways

 A selection of cookies, cake & fruit

-*Full Afternoon Tea shared by two people is $30
+*Full Afternoon Tea shared by two people with an additional scone for $30.

 Afternoon Tea or High Tea?